Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 I need to talk to you.

-Let me guess.
-You got into a
+You got into a pissing contest

-He told you he's been
+he told you he's been

-covering Donna's salary.
+covering Donna's salary,

-You, out of pride, said that
+you, out of pride, said that

 you were going to take it on,